Profile

 A customer-facing system for service operators who need clearer credibility, cleaner inbound flow, and fewer missed chances before the conversation even starts.

-Outcome OS
+Outcomes OS

 Better follow-through under pressure